ansilove/libansilove/README.md

 # Packages

-Packages are available for the following operating systems:
+libansilove packages are available for:

 - [OpenBSD][1]
 - [NetBSD][2]